mahermanns/jube-novice/episodes/jube_workflow.md

 - JUBE executes the workflow until the end, or until an asynchronous task is discovered.
 - If JUBE exits with completion of asynchronous tasks still pending, the user needs to call `jube continue` to check for their completion and further running of dependent workflow steps until overall completion is achieved.
 - The user can analyze output and print results at any time.
+- Comma-separated values in parameter definition are tokenized and create individual workpackages.
+  Using multiple comma-separated values for parameters enables easy creation of parameter spaces.
 ::::::::::::::::::::::::::::::::::::::::::::::::